 A link between culture and attitudes towards action and inaction is anticipated largely because attitudes are shaped in part by prominent norms, traditions, roles, and values perpetuated by cultures (Hofstede, 1984; Nisbett & Norenzayan, 2002; Triandis, 1964).
 Cultural identification engenders attitudes and beliefs that facilitate normatively valued behavior, thus the degree of liking for generalized action and inaction may be shaped by features of culture that regulate the value and appropriateness of action.
 Specifically, culture is known to influence the distribution of responsibility for action.
 The term "horizontal" has been used to describe cultures valuing equality and can be distinguished from "vertical" cultures that idealize the concentration of control and responsibility according to status and authority (hierarchy) (Singelis, Triandis, Bhawuk, & Gelfand, 1995; Shavitt, Lalwani, Zhang, & Torelli, 2006; Triandis & Gelfand, 1998).
 In horizontal cultures, responsibility for action is widely distributed.
-In vertical cultures, responsibility for action is midely distributed.
-In vertical cultures, responsibility for action is midely distributed.
-In vertical cultures, responsibility for action is midely distributed.
-In vertical cultures, responsibility for action is midely distributed.
+In vertical cultures, responsibility for action is concentrated in individuals of high status, potentially discouraging independent action for the majority of individuals.